Team-Nifty-GmbH/tall-datatables/README.md

 # Prepare your model

-## HasFrontendFormatter Conern
+## HasFrontendFormatter Concern

-When you want to format the data for the frontend you should use the HasFrontendAttributes trait in your model.
+If you want to format the data for the frontend you should use the HasFrontendAttributes trait in your model.
 This trait will add a method to your model called `getFrontendAttributes()`

-Also you should define a detailRouteName property in your model which points to a view showing the details of the model.
+Also, you should define a detailRouteName property in your model which points to a view showing the details of the model.

 ```php
 use TeamNifty\TallDatatables\Traits\HasFrontendAttributes;